 Because the implants are mechanical parts, they may wear out or loosen over time, 10 and 20 years after the procedure.
 Hip resurfacing removes less bone from the femur than a hip replacement.
 So some surgeons believe it is easier to replace implants after hip resurfacing.

 A comprehensive evaluation by the DOC orthopedic surgeon will help to determine if a guest is a good candidate for hip resurfacing or replacement.
-X-rays, CT, MRI, and ultrasound imaging enable the surgeon to see how much joint cartilage is lost and therefore and determine the optimal hip surgery option for each guest.
-The surgery generally requires one to four days in the hospital.
+X-rays, CT, MRI, and ultrasound imaging enable the surgeon to see how much joint cartilage is lost and therefore determine the optimal hip surgery option for each guest.
+The surgery generally requires one to two days in the hospital.

 Following surgery, the physical therapist will guide the guest through exercises to help restore and maintain range of motion and strength and reduce joint pain and stiffness.
 The guest will continue to see the orthopedic surgeon for follow-up visits at regular intervals.
 Activities of daily living can usually be resumed six weeks after surgery.